LoganRan625/add_bash_template/README.md

    EXAMPLE "#_ basic_functions"

+      note

-      note; without an underscore in the name it will not show in list of avialable templates to choose
+      without an underscore in the name it will not show in list of avialable templates to choose